Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-components.md

 ### AmenitiesInput

-We create a AmenitiesInput component at [`/src/components/componentAmenitiesInput.tsx`](https://github.com/Quinence/zilliqa-fullstack-app/blob/main/src/components/componentAmenitiesInput.tsx).
+We create an AmenitiesInput component at [`/src/components/componentAmenitiesInput.tsx`](https://github.com/Quinence/zilliqa-fullstack-app/blob/main/src/components/componentAmenitiesInput.tsx).
 It groups multiple checkboxes for collecting the amenities' availability in the CreateListing and ManageListing modals.
 We create this component to clean up the code.

 ```tsx
 import React, { useEffect, useState } from "react";